STAR WATCH for January, 2019

 E – calendar or geometry- related event (such as an equinox)

-||Last Quarter Moon
+||First Quarter Moon

 ||The Full Moon occurs around 12 a.m. on the 21st.
 It also reaches perigee around 3 p.m., at 357,342 km or 222,042 miles from Earth’s center.
 Expect strong ocean tides.